Cheesin’ it up today with these Cheesy Garlic Scalloped Potatoes. I know you want to dig into this cheesy loveliness, because WHO CAN RESIST?!?

-Check out these other awesome potato dishes on the blog!
+We heart potatoes.
+But then who doesn’t?
+Check out these other awesome potato dishes!

 Cheesy Garlic Scalloped Potatoes

 An easy and yummy side dish for the holidays or any day!
-Tender and soft sliced potatoes baked to perfection and in a creamy, velvety, garlicky cheese sauce.
+Tender and soft sliced potatoes baked to perfection and in a creamy, velvety, garlic flavored cheese sauce.

 - 2.5-3 lbs yukon potatoes